w3f/Grants-Program/applications/NueroZK.md

 ![dashboard](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/90f160c6-5cef-408b-8db2-c3e550fdb6a8)

-### Task Distribution System
+### ZK Snark proof verification

-For this grant application, We will improvise our previous submission to make it live on Rococo and then proceed with developing a decentralized task distribution system to incorporate an on-chain load balancing system for containerized tasks executed in an off-chain environment.
-The main components will include the Cyborg AppChain, which will be deployed on Tanssi's Dancebox testnet, the client interface (K3s worker system), an Oracle, and a testing suite.
+For this grant application, We will improvise our previous submission to make it live on Paseo and then proceed with developing a decentralized proof verification system to incorporate an on-chain ZK Snark system for verifying AI infernece models executed in an off-chain environment.
+The main components will include the Cyborg AppChain, which will be deployed on Tanssi's Dancebox testnet, The Cyborg Worker node (A custom node implementation to manage running offchain tasks and streaming proofs into pallets for verification), an Oracle, and a testing suite.

-The objective is to deploy a multi-container Docker application into our K3s cluster and manage task distribution across various worker nodes in different geographical locations based on user requirements.
-The Substrate blockchain will establish secure communication with the K3s master node to issue commands for load balancing and task distribution.
+The objective is to deploy a pre trained AI inference model in servers at different geographical locations based on user requirements.
+The Substrate blockchain will establish secure communication with worker nodes to issue commands for deploying, testing and verifying model executions.

 We will define a new Substrate node configuration for the Cyborg worker nodes, which users can rent on demand from the pool of available worker nodes.

-The system will initially consist of 1 master node and 1 worker node.
-The application will run on the worker node initially, and users can add additional worker nodes in different locations as needed.
-Users will update YAML files on each server based on their requirements.
-The system will provide logs and usage metrics to users for monitoring and optimization purposes.

 ### Ecosystem Fit